From our private database of 35,600+ case briefs...

 Facts

-Ira Feinberg (defendant) became president of Young Sophisticates Warehouse (Young Sophisticates) between August and November of 1984.
-Feinberg had been told that Young Sophisticates was formed by the previous company president’s son, who was an attorney.
-On November 15, 1984, Feinberg, on Young Sophisticates’ behalf, signed a contract with Harry Rich Corporation (Harry Rich) (plaintiff) to purchase carpet for Young Sophisticates.
-Later that month, Feinberg learned from his attorney that Young Sophisticates had never been incorporated.
+Ira Feinberg (defendant) became president of Young Sophisticates Warehouse (Young Sophisticates) (defendant) between August and November of 1984.
+Feinberg had been told that Young Sophisticates was formed by the former president’s son, who was an attorney.
+On November 15, 1984, Feinberg, on Young Sophisticates’ behalf, contracted to purchase carpet on credit from Harry Rich Corporation (Harry Rich) (plaintiff).
+Later that month, Feinberg learned that Young Sophisticates had never been incorporated.
 Young Sophisticates was then incorporated at Feinberg’s direction.
-A dispute later arose over the carpeting contract, and Harry Rich sued Young Sophisticates in Florida state court.
-Harry Rich learned during discovery that Young Sophisticates had not been incorporated when Feinberg signed the contract, so Harry Rich amended its complaint to add Feinberg as a defendant.
-After a bench trial, the trial court concluded that Feinberg was not personally liable.
-Harry Rich appealed, arguing that someone who signs a contract on behalf of a nonexistent corporation must be held personally liable on the contract.
+When a dispute arose over the carpeting contract, Harry Rich sued Young Sophisticates.
+During discovery, Harry Rich learned that Young Sophisticates had not been incorporated at the time of contracting.
+Harry Rich then amended its complaint to add Feinberg as a defendant.
+After a bench trial, the trial court found Young Sophisticates liable but concluded that Feinberg was not personally liable.
+Harry Rich appealed.

 Rule of Law